anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extension registration that attempts to use one of the RDAP conformance values given in this section as an extension identifier (and so as an RDAP conformance value also) will be rejected.

+# Acknowledgements

+The following individuals have provided feedback and contributions to the content and direction of this document: James Gould, Daniel Keathley, and Ties de Kock.

 {backmatter}